realmcu/HoneyGUI/doc/en/tool/download.md

 <div style="text-align: center"><img width= "600" src="https://foruda.gitee.com/images/1721812789415438915/6badc5e0_13408154.png" alt="IMAGE"></div>
 <br/>

 * After the file preparation is completed, first check the UART port.
-If it is normal, it will display "Ready".
-Then open the UART port and display "OK".
-Once this is done,  click "Download" to start the burning process.
+If it is normal, it will display 'Ready'.
+Then open the UART port and display 'OK'.
+Once this is done, click 'Download' to start the burning process.
 <br/>
 <div style="text-align: center"><img width= "600" src="https://foruda.gitee.com/images/1721812809226499244/2d835631_13408154.png"
 alt="IMAGE"></div>